eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_sdk/_index.md

 ## Fluent query & rule construction

 A set of query methods like `get()`, `where()`, `join()` etc. are provided through the `Model` and `DataPoint` base classes.
-These functions make it possible to construct SQL-like queries and subscriptions in a fluent language, which are then transmitted through the gRPC interface to the KUKSA Data Broker.
+These functions make it possible to construct SQL-like queries and subscriptions in a fluent language, which are then transmitted through the gRPC interface to the KUKSA Databroker.

 ### Query examples